Company Resolution

 Submit the resolution with supporting documents

-Submit the certified resolution to the receiving institution together with all required supporting documents (certified IDs, proof of address, CIPC certificate, annual return, etc.).
-Retain a copy in the company's minute book for the seven-year retention period under Section 24.
-Set a reminder to update the resolution whenever directors, signatories, or authority structures change.
+Submit the certified resolution to the receiving institution together with all required supporting documents as a complete package: certified IDs or passports for all signatories and directors, proof of residential address for each, the CIPC registration certificate, the MOI (or certified extract), the most recent annual return confirmation, the company's tax clearance certificate or registration, and for complex ownership structures, a beneficial ownership declaration and group structure diagram.
+Retain the original signed resolution in the company's minute book for the seven-year retention period under Section 24(3)(b) of the Companies Act — and keep the FICA supporting documents on file to respond to any bank verification queries or periodic FICA reviews.
+Set a calendar reminder to update the resolution whenever directors, signatories, or authority structures change.

 Frequently Asked Questions